DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-11/interpreting-code/index.md

 ```

 This reports only when the player leaves or touches the ground—an exact moment you might trigger a landing sound or dust effect.

+We could use this information now to play a jump sound when the player leaves the ground and a landing sound when they touch down.

 ---